Pandas-Team/Automatic-Parking/README.md

 # Automatic Parallel Parking : Path Planning, Path Tracking & Control
 This repository contains an automatic parallel parking system including path planning, path tracking, and parallel parking in a designed environment written in python.
+The agent, which is the car, navigates its route through the environment and is directed to the assigned park location by the MPC controller.

+## Inference
 run the code using this command:
 ```
 $ python main_autopark.py --x_start 0 --y_start 90 --phi_start 0 --parking 7